Code-Institute-Submissions/MSP-10/TESTING.md

 ## Final User Acceptance Testing:

 Due to the size and timelines of this project, there will not be a structured Alpha/Beta stage of UAT outside of the sprints.
-Instead, a selection of volunteers will conduct a time boxed exploratory sessions within each sprint once a Minimum Viability has been achieved.
-After which feedback will be collated and transformed into bugs, improvements or new features.
+Instead, a selection of volunteers will conduct a time boxed exploratory sessions within each sprint once Minimum Viability has been achieved.
+After which feedback will be collated and transformed into defects, improvements or new features.

 This feedback has been included above within the applicable sprint and incorporated into the project where appropriate.